Sebastian-Zgheyb/CryptoBot/README.md

 # 📌 CryptoBot: Automated Trading with MetaTrader 5

 This is an automated trading bot developed using Python and the **MetaTrader 5 API** to execute cryptocurrency trades based on real-time market analysis.
-It utilizes **stop loss and take profit orders, ATR-based position sizing, and backtesting** to optimize trading efficiency and allow users to test their strategies.
+It utilises **stop loss and take profit orders, ATR-based position sizing, and backtesting** to optimise trading efficiency and allow users to test their strategies.

 ---